KeeratKG/gym-drug-vaccine/README.md

-# COVID_Vaccine_RL
+# COVID_Drug_RL
-Policy Optimisation for the drug & vaccine disribution problem.
+Policy Optimisation for the drug disribution problem.